nanobox-quickstarts/nanobox-angular/README.md

 Visit the app from your favorite browser at: `angularjs.nanobox.dev:8080`

 ## Now What?
-For more details about how this works or for more advanced topics related to running Angular applications on nanobox visit [guides.nanobox.io/angularjs/](https://guides.nanobox.io/angularjs/)
+For more details about how this works or for more advanced topics related to running Angular applications with nanobox visit [guides.nanobox.io/angularjs/](https://guides.nanobox.io/angularjs/)